Find a lawyerOur capabilitiesYour career

 Risks and opportunities

-The Accords themselves are not binding and, as such, do not provide a basis for the settlement of disputes in case of non-compliance.
+The Accords themselves are not binding and, as such, do not provide a basis for the settlement of disputes.
 That said, we expect that additional international instruments including binding obligations will emerge as States continue to build on the principles set out in the Accords.
 This is a rapidly evolving area of space governance, and developments will warrant close and ongoing monitoring.

 In the meantime, as private actors assume an increasingly prominent role in space exploration (as illustrated above), space-related disputes – and the associated legal and regulatory risks – are likely to increase, including in the following areas: